 Suzhou is well connected by bus with many of the small water towns scattered in the countryside around the city, which are a great alternative for a day trip.

+The best (but also most crowded) time to visit the city and its gardens is spring and autumn, when the temperatures are still pleasant and the colors of nature make the gardens particularly appealing.
 In summer, on the other hand, the humid heat becomes torrid, often reaching up to 40 ° during the hottest hours of the day, making the visit to the outdoors decidedly more sweltering and less enjoyable.

 Having said that, a generally wise suggestion to follow when traveling in China is to try to avoid National Holidays, especially in the most famous tourist spots.